bgamari/ghc-wiki-import/implementing-trees-that-grow/trees-that-grow-guidance.md

 >
 >
-> For example, the `HsExpr GhsPs` expressions of AST Ps should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `HsMultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.
+> For example, the `HsExpr GhsPs` expressions of AST GhcPs should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `HsMultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.
 >
 >